happycube/ld-decode/README.md

 VHS-Decode, as with LD-Decode, has been developed and tested on machines running the latest versions of Ubuntu, Debian and Linux Mint.
-Other distributions might have outdated (or even newer) versions of certain Python libraries or other dependencies, breaking compatibility.
+The tools should however be able to be built on other distrubutions too provided they have access somewhat recent versions to the needed dependencies, including at least python 3.8.

 There is a [Linux compatability doc](https://docs.google.com/document/d/132ycIMMNvdKvrNZSzbckXVEPQVLTnH_YX0Oh3lqtkkQ/edit) for various tested distributions of Linux.

-Its fully working on WSL2 20.04 & 22.04.1 LTS (Windows Subsystem for Linux) however issues with larger captures i.g 180gb+ may require expanding the default [virtual disk size](https://docs.microsoft.com/en-us/windows/wsl/vhd-size).
+Its fully working on WSL2 22.04.1 LTS (Windows Subsystem for Linux) however issues with larger captures i.g 180gb+ may require expanding the default [virtual disk size](https://docs.microsoft.com/en-us/windows/wsl/vhd-size).

-Other dependencies include Python 3.8+, numpy, scipy, cython, numba, pandas, Qt5, Cmake, and FFmpeg.
+Other dependencies include Python 3.8+, numpy, scipy, cython, numba, pandas, Qt5, qwt, Cmake, and FFmpeg.

 Some useful free tools to note for post processing are [StaxRip](https://github.com/staxrip/staxrip) & [Lossless Cut](https://github.com/mifi/lossless-cut) & of course [DaVinci Resolve](https://www.blackmagicdesign.com/uk/products/davinciresolve) - these give you basic editing to quickly handle uncompressed files across operating systems, and for Windows users an easy FFmpeg/AviSynth/Vapoursynth encoding and QTGMC de-interlacing experience, and full colour grading and post production ability.